 3. Content Manager

 When it comes to healthcare providers, content is not just the king, it’s the queen, the Prime Minister, and the President.
 In the 21st century, patients don’t call the doctor when symptoms occur, they go to the internet to research them first.
-That’s why, according to healthcare SEO specialists at Miromind, content is the essential part of the digital marketing strategy for any healthcare provider.
+That’s why, according to healthcare SEO specialists at Miromind, content is an essential part of the digital marketing strategy for any healthcare provider.

 A content manager collaborates with the strategist and the social media expert to become the voice of your company.
 The person must have excellent writing and communications skills.
 The candidate should have a large portfolio of blog posts, videos, website content, and the like.